-This is an OpenGL-based course introducing the mathematical foundations and practical programming methods of modern interactive computer graphics.
+This was an OpenGL-based course introducing the mathematical foundations and practical programming methods of modern interactive computer graphics.
 The homework involves coding in C using OpenGL and GLUT, and mastering the theoretical principles upon which OpenGL-like graphics is based.
-The course emphasizes creating interactive interfaces to help understand the graphics objects and techniques being studied.
-Lighting and simple material modeling are covered as an introduction to the creation of realistic images.
+The course emphasized creating interactive interfaces to help understand the graphics objects and techniques being studied.
+Lighting and simple material modeling were covered as an introduction to the creation of realistic images.

-B689, Mathematical Modeling Methods, taught half a dozen timesPublic B689 syllabus: Overview of B689.
+B689, Mathematical Modeling Methods for Scientific Visualization.Public B689 syllabus: Overview of B689.

 This course focused on Mathematica-based methods of producing rapid prototypes solving complex software modeling problems.
-This class will start with an introduction to the Mathematica programming environment, and will incorporate Mathematica prototyping methods implicitly into a broad survey of mathematical modeling methods, techniques, and folklore used widely throughout computer science, computer graphics, scientific visualization, mathematics, and physics.
+This class introduced the Mathematica programming environment, and incorporated Mathematica prototyping methods implicitly into a broad survey of mathematical modeling methods, techniques, and folklore used widely throughout computer science, computer graphics, scientific visualization, mathematics, and physics.

 My most recent research focuses on several areas: Mathematical Physics, Applications of Quaternions, Human Interfaces for Effective Learning, and Scientific Visualization.

 |Images of the Calabi-Yau Quintic: Hidden dimensions of string theory|